Articles About Oceanwide Expeditions

 Snapshot: Oceanwide Expeditions, based in the Netherlands, offers some of the most active and creative onshore adventures in the industry, almost exclusively in the Arctic and Antarctica regions.
-The ships are comfortable and efficient conveyances, not luxurious expedition cruise ships.
+The ships are comfortable and efficient conveyances, not luxurious expedition cruise ships, with the exception of the brand-new HONDIUS to join the fleet in summer 2019.
 The focus is the destination, and this experienced firm provides a team of experts to see that you can get the most out of your expedition on foot, snowshoes, skis, and in kayaks and Zodiacs.
 The ships are considered basecamps.

 Ship, Year Delivered & Passengers: The fleet includes four vessels, and they will be profiled separately, so look at the ship and the itineraries it undertakes.

 A new ship, HONDIUS (178p) arrives in summer 2019.
 She will have a Polar Class 6 (1A-Super) certificate and offer accommodations from suites to triples and quads that may be booked as shares for those on a budget.

 PLANICUS was built 1976 for Royal Dutch Navy, bought by Oceanwide and rebuilt in 2009.
 She operates in Antarctica and the Arctic — 116 passengers occupy 53 cabins and with shower and toilet.
 The largest are 10 twin superiors at 226 sq.ft., 2 twin deluxe at 161 sq. ft., 26 twins (all aforementioned with windows), 9 twins, 2 triples (1 upper berth), and 4 quads (2 upper) all with potholes.
 All cabins have a TV, while superior has a refrigerator, coffee and tea maker, and internet connections.
 The décor is attractive if plain.